 Think of That’s Amazing’s insane trick shots and you can practically hear them ramping up the drama with epic soundtracks.
 Or try imagining Safiya Nygaard’s lifestyle videos without her tongue-in-cheek classical music and characterful jazzy jingles.
-Great music goes a long way, which is why creators want to know where they can download awesome copyright-free music for YouTube.
+But while finding the perfect track is about nailing the vibe of your videos, it’s also about keeping them safe from copyright headaches.

 Some have been around for ages, while other newcomers like Uppbeat are genuinely changing the game.
 To save you going through them all yourself, we’ve uncovered the nine best free music websites and given you all the reasons why you might (and might not!) use them to soundtrack your YouTube videos.